 How-to: Making contactless payments (including Pay apps and contactless bankcards) at Ventra readers

-Ventra accepts standard contactless payments for fares right at the turnstile or bus reader, from Ventra Cards on iPhone and Apple Watch, mobile wallets/Pay apps and contactless bankcards.
+Ventra accepts standard contactless payments for fares right at the turnstile or bus reader, from a Ventra Card on Google Pay, Ventra Card on iPhone and Apple Watch, mobile wallets/Pay apps and contactless bankcards.

 If you have a contactless card from your bank or a phone, watch or other device with a contactless Pay app set up, you can use it directly for a Pay-as-you-go fare with Ventra instead of needing to get a card or ticket from us first!

 Payment methods with the symbol—where you can make contactless payments at places like retail checkouts and vending machines—work for direct, Pay-as-you-go payments at Ventra readers.